tnbsuntae/tnbsuntae/README.md

 ###

-<p align="left">💻 Passionate about Data Science and Data Analytics<br>📊 Strong background in Statistics, Machine Learning, and Data Analysis<br>🧠 Always eager to learn and explore new AI and NLP technologies<br>🏆 Enthusiastic about solving real-world problems using Data-Driven Insights</p>
+<p align="left">💻 Passionate about Data Science and Data Analytics<br>📊 Strong background in Statistics, Machine Learning, and Data Analysis<br>🧠 Always eager to learn and explore new AI technologies<br>🏆 Enthusiastic about solving real-world problems using Data-Driven Insights</p>

 ###